ohmyzsh/ohmyzsh/CONTRIBUTING.md

 If you find one, try it out and work with the author on a common solution.

 If not, then go ahead and submit a PR.
-Please copy to anyone relevant (_eg_ plugin maintainers) by mentioning their GitHub handle (starting with `@`) in your message.
+Please copy to anyone relevant (e.g. plugin maintainers) by mentioning their GitHub handle (starting with `@`) in your message.

-For any extensive change, _eg_ a new plugin, you will have to find testers to +1 your PR.
+For any extensive change, such as a new plugin, you will have to find testers to +1 your PR.

 ----